 Visit this NCDAE page for more information on identifying web accessibility issues.

-Blackboard's goal is to "provide an accessible platform for students and instructors for equal access to online courses" by making accessibility features and formatting standards availble.
+Blackboard's goal is to "provide an accessible platform for students and instructors for equal access to online courses" by making accessibility features and formatting standards available.
 However, it is the instructor's responsibility to use Blackboard to make their content accessible.
 View the Canvas resources below to learn how you can make your content accessible.